-Each Fund has a distinct investment objective and policies.
-The investment objective of each Fund is to provide investment results that closely correspond, before fees and expenses, to the performance of the Fund's underlying index.
+Each Fund seeks long-term capital appreciation.
 There can be no assurance that a Fund's investment objective will be achieved.
-Each Fund is a diversified series of an open-end management company as defined in the Investment Company Act of 1940, as amended (the "Investment Company Act" or the "Act").
-The investment objective and policies of each Fund, and the associated risks of the Funds, are discussed in the Prospectus, which should be read carefully before an investment is made.
+Each Fund is a non-diversified series of an open-end management company as defined in the Investment Company Act.
+The investment objective and policies of each Fund, and the associated risks of each Fund, are discussed in the Funds' Prospectus, which should be read carefully before an investment is made.
 All investment objectives and investment policies not specifically designated as fundamental may be changed without shareholder approval.
-However, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in a Fund's policy to invest at least 80% of its assets (exclusive of collateral held from securities lending) in securities included in its underlying index.
+However, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the SEC before any change in a Fund's policy to invest at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase ("Net Assets")) in the particular type of investment suggested by its name.
+Additional information about the Funds, their policies, and the investment instruments they may hold is provided below.

 Each Fund offers and issues Shares at its NAV per Share only in aggregations of a specified number of shares ("Creation Units"), generally in exchange for a basket of securities and/or instruments (the "Deposit Securities") together with a deposit of a specified cash payment (the "Cash Component"), if any.
-Shares are redeemable by the Funds only in Creation Units and generally in exchange for securities and instruments together with a specified cash payment.
+Shares are redeemable by the Funds only in Creation Units and, generally in exchange for securities and instruments together with a specified cash payment.
 Shares trade in the secondary market and elsewhere at market prices that may be at, above or below NAV.
 Creation Units typically are a specified number of Shares.